waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 all solving the same type of problem.
-All solving some kind of classification problem, where we want to take inputs and organize it into different categories And no one algorithm isn't necessarily always going to be better than some other algorithm.
+All solving some kind of classification problem, where we want to take inputs and organize it into different categories And no one algorithm is necessarily always going to be better than some other algorithm.
 They each have their trade-offs.
 And maybe depending on the data, one type of algorithm